 Note: The ability of being able to do a video call in a simple way via an Echo Show device is a very strong reason for older adults to use the echo show vs. a standard echo dot product.

-- It will contact multiple people on your list.
+- It will contact up to 10 people on your list.
 But these people do need an Alexa device in their own home and of course, the elderly family member needs one in their own home as well.

 - All parties have to give permission for this service to work.
 This is done through the set up process.

 - When your senior loved one activates Alexa by asking her a question or to perform a task, that activity gets listed and the family caregivers can then go to that list on their smartphone.
 It’s a great way to check up on mom and dad.

 NOTE: It does NOT show you what they asked or what specific song or movie they played, etc. It just indicates that an activity was performed.